oicr-gsi/djerba/README.md

 - `rmarkdown/0.1m`
 - `wkhtmltopdf/0.12.6`
 - `cromwell/45.1`
+- `bcftools/1.9`

+In addition, the `qc_report.sh` script will unload the Python module and load `production-tools-python`, as a workaround for Python version conflicts.

 Djerba has a `setup.py` script which will install its source code and Python dependencies.
 Production releases of Djerba will be installed as an environment modules in Modulator.
 Alternatively, install as described under `Installation`.